unrealwork/axibase-collector/atsd-install.md

   tail -f /opt/atsd/atsd/logs/start.log
 ```

 It may take up to 5 minutes to initialize the database.
+You should see **All steps completed** message at the end of the start.log.

 ## Launch Parameters